kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 Node.js since v7 provides the `readline` module to get input from a readable stream such as the `process.stdin` stream, which during the execution of a Node.js program is the terminal input, one line at a time.

 ## Modules
-There are 2 main options, which cover almost all use-cases:
-- Write source code and publish in CJS; CJS is consumable by both CJS and ESM in all versions of node.
-- Write source code and publish in ESM; ESM is consumable by both ESM and CJS (a CJS module now can `require()` an ES Module without a flag as of 23.0.0 and 22.12.0).

-Note that:
-1. It's generally best to publish only 1 format, either CJS or ESM.
-Not both.
-2. `packageJson.exports["."] = filepath` is shorthand for `packageJson.exports["."].default = filepath`
-3. When using "exports" in `package.json`, it is generally a good idea to include `"./package.json": "./package.json"` so that it can be imported.
-4. "exports" can be advisable over "main" because it prevents external access to internal code (users are not depending on things they shouldn't).
-If you don't need that, "main" is simpler and may be a better option for you.
-5. CJS is the default; you have to opt-in to ESM mode.
+1. CJS is the default; you have to opt-in to ESM mode.
 You can opt-in to ESM mode by renaming your script from `.js` to `.mjs`.
 Alternately, you can set `"type": "module"` in package.json, and then you can opt-out of ESM by renaming scripts from `.js` to `.cjs`.
+2. "exports" can be advisable over "main" because it prevents external access to internal code (users are not depending on things they shouldn't).
+If you don't need that, "main" is simpler and may be a better option for you.
+3. When using "exports" in `package.json`, it is generally a good idea to include `"./package.json": "./package.json"` so that it can be imported.

 ### Requiring ESM in Node.js
 The capability to `require()` ESM modules in Node.js marks an incredible milestone.
 This feature allows packages to be published as ESM-only while still being consumable by CJS codebases with minimal modifications.